kcartlidge/ng/README.md

 ## Building cross-platform binaries

 The [`src/scripts`](./src/scripts) folder has scripts to be run *on* Linux, Mac, and Windows.
-Use the one for the system *you* are currently using.
+Use the one for the system *you* are currently using

 Each of those scripts will produce builds for the three platforms at once.
 When built they will automatically be placed in the expected `src/builds` folder.